vicentinileonardo/old_website/projects.md

 ### Project description

 A digital watermarking implementation developed for the **"Catch the Mark" competition** of the Multimedia Data Security graduate course at the University of Trento. <br>
-The implementation is based on various research papers and leverages **Discrete Wavelet Transform** and **Singular Value Decomposition**.
+The implementation is based on various research papers and leverages **Discrete Wavelet Transform** and **Singular Value Decomposition**. <br>

-The repository contains code for embedding, detecting, and attacking watermarked images.
+The repository contains code for embedding, detecting, and attacking watermarked images. <br>
-Overall, the embedding strategy was evaluated as interesting and effective.
+Overall, the embedding strategy was evaluated as interesting and effective. <br>
 **Azure IaaS** (VMs with configured venv), Google Colab (Jupyter notebooks) and local machines were exploited for the parallelization of the attack phase.

 ### Repository